greg-raven/Department-21/_posts/2010-01-03-dont-fill-him-up.md

 After an examination, the doctor mixed a concoction of brown liquid, gave it to Barack, and told him to drink it all.

-Barack drank the concoction and said, “That tasted like sh\*t!”
+Barack drank the concoction and said, "That tasted like sh\*t!"

-“It was.” the doctor replied, “You were a quart low.”
+"It was." the doctor replied, "You were a quart low."